We've built something, but nobody can explain the first-use journey clearly.

 What do we get at the end?

-You leave with clearer direction for the MVP stage you are in: either prioritized review findings and fixes, or MVP scope, user journey, flows, and key screens that are ready to guide development.
+You leave with clearer direction for the MVP stage you are in: either prioritized review findings and fixes, or MVP scope, user journey, flows, and key screens that guide development with less founder guesswork.

 Can we start with one package and expand later?